kei5uke/kei5uke.github.io/content/posts/amaterasu/index.md

 alfredo
 ```

-Generated ssh key and upload it as authorized_keys in some home user folder and got ssh connection.
+Generated ssh key and uploaded it as authorized_keys in some home user folder and got ssh connection.

 # Privilege Escalation